Our Story and Vision

 CEO & Co-Founder

 Nic has been working in the land title industry for almost his entire professional career.
 Before starting TractBase he was the President of Digital Abstract & Title (DAT) and President of Covenant Title Company.
-While at DAT he built five sovereignty digital title plants in less than eighteen months.
+Nic and his team have built TDI audited title plants ranging in size from 100,000 instruments to over 15 million.
 Nic also founded Blackacre Software Company which was one of the first HTML 5 based land title web applications.

 Nic holds a B.A. from Texas A&M and a J.D. from from the University of Texas where he was the founder and Editor-in-Chief of the Texas Journal of Oil, Gas and Energy Law.
 He is also the former President of the Texas Energy Law Association.